-- It can look at both localised adverse effects and those that impact the wider environment.
+- We can look at both localised adverse effects and those that impact the wider environment.

-- It can't take into account positive effects.
+- We can't take into account positive effects.

-- It can look at the magnitude of effects, based on the plan provisions and s95 of the RMA.
+- We can look at the magnitude of effects, based on the plan provisions and s95 of the RMA.

-- It can't take into account the race, gender or economic position of the applicant.
+- We can't take into account the race, gender or economic position of the applicant.

-An “affected person” (which is a term defined in the RMA) is someone on whom the effects of the proposed activity will be minor or more than minor.
-Effects on a person (eg, neighbour) may be more than minor BUT overall the environmental effects of the activity may still be minor.
-If the person has given written approval, they have waived their rights as an affected person.
+An affected person (which is a term defined in the RMA) is someone on whom the effects of the proposed activity will be minor or more than minor – in which case they will be notified of the consent application and may make a submission.

 - Both positive and adverse effects.